 Once I predrafted, spinning this yarn was pretty easy.
 Not as easy as Merino, but easy enough that I sat through a shameful amount of Vikings episodes continuously spinning.
 Like you seriously don’t want to know how many episodes I watched in one go while doing this.
 Don’t ask.

-As I mentioned the first time I spun Targhee, much of the pillowy nature of this fiber is lost in a one-ply (though I haven’t truly tried to spin a low-twist single ply yarn from it) so plying was had, on a drop spindle for my larger skein and on the wheel for my two smaller skeins.
+As I mentioned the first time I spun Targhee, much of the pillowy nature of this fiber is lost in a one-ply, so plying was had, on a drop spindle for my larger skein and on the wheel for my two smaller skeins.
 Once plied, the Targhee’s true nature was revealed to me – soft, warm, with enough resistance to shout “I’m Wool!” but also fine enough for hats, gloves, and other next-to-skin garments.

 I think this will be a lovely pair of woodland style armwarmers, my all-time favorite (so far) thing to make with handspun yarns!